hankhsu1996/vscode-rvcodec-js/README.md

 32'h00A02023  // Even works with SystemVerilog format!
 ```

+The hover feature can be disabled in VSCode settings (`rvcodec-js.enableHover`).

 ### ⚡ Quick Encode
 1. Select an assembly instruction
 2. Right-click and choose "RISC-V: Encode Instruction" (or use Command Palette)